Preface

 This book was developed for a graduate level course in computational statistics.
 It is used as the primary material for such a course within the MSc program in statistics at University of Copenhagen.

-The book assumes a mathematical background, and the reader is expected to have a reasonable command of mathematical analysis, linear algebra and mathematical statistics – exemplified by the mathematical theory of maximum likelihood estimation of multivariate parameters and asymptotic properties of multivariate estimators.
+The book assumes a mathematical background, and the reader is expected to have a reasonable command of mathematical analysis, linear algebra and mathematical statistics – exemplified by the theory of maximum likelihood estimation of multivariate parameters and asymptotic properties of multivariate estimators.
 The reader is also expected to have an understanding of what an algorithm is, how numerical computations differ from symbolic computations, and to be able to write small computer programs.

 The material covered is not supposed to be a comprehensive treatment of computational statistics.
 It is intended to be a pedagogical introduction to some core aspects of computational statistics that bridges the gap between theory and implementation.
 The presentation is driven by a selection of statistical examples and their computational challenges.
 The examples are tied together by practical and experimental approaches to solving these computational challenges.